How to Use Anki for Long-Term Retention of Course Material

 Getting Started with Anki: Installation, Setup, and First Deck

 The first barrier most students hit is setup paralysis — there are enough configuration options in Anki to feel overwhelming before you’ve reviewed a single card.
 This section cuts through that.
-You need to get a working Anki setup in under 20 minutes, create your first deck, and start reviewing.
-Optimization can come later.
-The most expensive mistake is spending three hours configuring Anki instead of actually using it.
+You need a working Anki setup in under 20 minutes, a first deck, and to start reviewing.
+Optimization comes later.

 1